hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

    default value or when the value is generally not static and depends on other attributes.
- - [ ] __Spelling__: When referencing reosources in the AWS API, use spelling which matches that of official AWS documentat.
-In all other case, use American spelling for variables, functions, and constants.
+ - [ ] __Spelling__: When referencing reosources in the AWS API, use spelling which matches that of official AWS documentation.
+In all other cases, use American spelling for variables, functions, and constants.
  - [ ] __Removed Resources__:  If a resource is removed from AWS outside of
    Terraform (e.g. via different tool, API or web UI), make sure to catch this case.
-   Print a [WARN] log message, and use `d.SetId("")` to remove the resource from state inside `Read()`.
+   Print a `[WARN]` log message, and use `d.SetId("")` to remove the resource from state inside `Read()`.